Table of Contents

 Speed of Sound

 The speed of sound specifies how fast the sound propagates in a certain sound carrier.
 It is independent of frequency.
-In the air for example, the speed of sound is 340 metres per second, and in water, it is 1440 metres per second.
+In the air, for example, the speed of sound is 340 meters per second, and in water, it is 1440 meters per second.

 When sound waves hit another medium, they are reflected at the transition boundary.